GC-API for Reader Studies

 Create display sets

-To upload cases and create the display-sets, in this example two sets are created and the display set contains two interfaces: a ct-image
+To upload cases and create the display sets, in this example two sets are created and the display set contains three interfaces: a ct-image, an airway-segmentation and some-score:

 display_sets = [